elves/elvish/website/ref/edit.md

 edit:prompt-stale-transform = [x]{ styled $x bright-black }
 ```

-As an example, try running following code:
+To see the transformer in action, try the following example (assuming default
+`$edit:prompt-stale-transform`):

 ```elvish
 n = 0